-Keep in mind that popular bloggers are very trusted and influential with their readers – 81% of consumers trust the information they get from bloggers.
-This means that an influential blogger can build trust in your brand as well as interest.
+Remember that popular bloggers are very trusted and influential with their readers – 81% of consumers trust the information they get from bloggers.
+This means that an influential blogger can build trust in your brand and interest.

 Your entire campaign depends on finding the right bloggers for your business.
 You’ll need to identify people who write about products in your niche.
 There are a few ways to do this:

 StarNgage is an influencer marketing platform that enables brands to analyse, customise, manage, measure word-of-mouth marketing and connect with top content creators.
-It shows you who is connected to these influencers, and allows you to track their content.
+It shows you who is connected to these influencers and allows you to track their content.
 Influencers are scored based on their reach, resonance, and relevance.
-StarNGage also gives you profiles on influencers in the ‘spotlight’, including their social networks, blogs, and contact information.
+StarNGage also gives you influencers’ profiles in the ‘spotlight’, including their social networks, blogs, and contact information.

 Once you’ve found bloggers using these blog tools, you’ll want to visit their blogs.
 This will give you a better idea of their specific niche, audience, and influence.
-Hopefully it will confirm that they are a good fit for your blogger outreach campaign.
+Hopefully, it will confirm they are a good fit for your blogger outreach campaign.

 Once you’ve found bloggers for your campaign, it’s time to reach out to them.
 When you make a pitch to a blogger, it should contain three parts.

-First, you should let them know that you took the time to read their blog.
-Tell them what you like about it, and why you feel that they would be a good fit for your campaign.
+First, you should tell them you took the time to read their blog.
+Tell them what you like about it and why you feel that they would be a good fit for your campaign.

 Second, you should let them know how they can benefit from working with you.
 This could include free products, monetary compensation, more exposure, and any other benefits that come to mind.

 You can also send a pitch with information about your brand and offer the blogger a free product without any strings attached.
-When the blogger tries your product, they are likely to tell their audience about it, and they will be more sincere because they weren’t obligated to do so.
+When a blogger tries your product, they are likely to tell their audience about it, and they will be more sincere because they aren’t obligated to do so.
 This will result in more bloggers following suit.

-For example, if you run a service like Reuben’s Gourmet Meal Plans then you should be passionate about cooking.
-You would reach out to cooking and food blogs, particularly those focused on using fresh natural ingredients, and let them know that you share this passion.
+For example, if you run a service like Reuben’s Gourmet Meal Plans, you should be passionate about cooking.
+You would reach out to cooking and food blogs, particularly those focused on using fresh, natural ingredients, and let them know that you share this passion.

 Use ‘Follow Up Then’

 You’ll need to keep in touch and follow up with the bloggers you reach out to.
-It can become difficult to keep track of who to follow up with when, especially as you gain more contacts.
+It can become difficult to keep track of who to follow up with and when especially as you gain more contacts.

-Follow Up Then will send you an email reminding you who to follow up with each day.
-This can help save you time and headache.
+Follow-Up: Then, I will send you an email reminding you who to follow up with each day.
+This can help save you time and headaches.
 It can also build trust with your bloggers and make them feel important.